Protect your Android against hacking and malware with Avast One

 Traditional hackers refer to the criminal subversion of a security system as “cracking,” as when a bank robber cracks a safe.
 So what’s a hacker?
 Simply put, a hacker is someone who applies their computer skills toward solving a problem.

-Depending on their motivations, hackers can be one of three types: black hat, white hat, or grey hat.
+Depending on their motivations, there are three types of hackers: black hat, white hat, or grey hat.
 Let’s take a look at who they are and what distinguishes them from one another.

 A black hat hacker is the shady cybercriminal described above.
 They’re the ones cracking through cybersecurity systems to gain unlawful access to a computer or network.
 If a black hat hacker discovers a security vulnerability, they’ll either exploit it themselves or alert other hackers to the opportunity, typically for a price.